parveen-ml/parveen-ml/README.md

 ---
 <!--![snake gif](https://github.com/parveen-ml/fcommit/blob/output/github-snake-dark.svg)
 -->
-> _"What more can be done with the world we live in?"_ — Parveen kashyap
+> _"What more can be done with the world we live in?"_